DasKeksNils/okayLBot/README.md

  0 -All Users

- 0,5 - All Users; cmd only avalible in #daskeksnils
+ 0,5 - All Users; cmd only avalible in #okayLBot

  1 - Mod in the channel